terascope/elasticsearch-assets/docs/operations/elasticsearch_reader.md

     { created: "2020-08-04T16:38:18.372Z", id: 1, bytes: 213 },
 ]
 ```
-`Notes`: be careful to take note of the `start` and `end` dates you specify, espeically the formatting (UTC vs ISO etc) compared to the data in elasticsearch.
+`Notes`: be careful to take note of the `start` and `end` dates you specify, especially the formatting (UTC vs ISO etc) compared to the data in elasticsearch.
 Make sure to use the same formatting so you can filter the data you want.
 If one date encapsulates time zones but the other doesn't, you could be several hours off and get the wrong results.

 ### Higher Throughput Job
 This job has 4 slicers, it will determine the date range for the entire index and divide it by four which will be the date range for each slicer.
-Each slicer will determine processable slice chunks from earliest to latest within their assinged ranges.
+Each slicer will determine processable slice chunks from earliest to latest within their assigned ranges.
 The slices will be doled out to the 35 workers as they come in so a given worker make process later dates, then on the next slice process early dates.
 Some slicers may finish earlier than others.

 Example Job
 ```json